 As permitted by Bermuda law, in the past, we have extended loans to our employees in connection with their acquisition of our common shares in accordance with our various employees' share schemes.
-As of December 31, 2008 and December 31, 2009, no amounts were outstanding on such loans to employees.
-Since January 1, 2007, the largest amount previously outstanding under any loan to an executive officer was \$336,573.
-Since January 1, 2007, we provided loans of \$56,000 to each of Mr. Brewer and Mr. Furtado on March 13, 2007 in connection with this program.
-Since January 1, 2007, Mr. Brewer had owed us up to \$336,573 (on March 14, 2007).
-Mr. Brewer paid off his entire remaining loan balance on July 16, 2007.
-As of January 1, 2007, we had no outstanding loans with Mr. Furtado and on March 23, 2007, he paid off the entire balance of the loan that we extended to him on March 13, 2007.
+As of December 31, 2010 and December 31, 2009, no amounts were outstanding on such loans to employees.
 Currently, there are no loans outstanding to our directors or executive officers, and we will not extend loans to our directors or executive officers in the future, in compliance with the requirements of Section 402 of the Sarbanes-Oxley Act of 2002 and Section 13(k) of the Securities Exchange Act of 1934, as amended.
-The interest rate on these loans to executive officers had been calculated annually on or about March 1 of each year at a rate equal to 0.5% per annum above our effective interest rate before tax.